rdtek/LibEDF/LibEDF_Win32Example/README.md

 # LibEDF Win32 Example

 Small C program demonstrating import of LibEDF Dll and calling functions from the Dll.

-So far it reads the header of an EDF file and prints the header fields to the console.
+The example code reads the EDF file header and prints the header fields to the console.

 ```c
 #include <stdlib.h>